leonardf-git/it3038-2023/week 11/README_10.md

 Your widgets.json file needs to get sent to Heroku and you need to point to it without knowing the full path.
 A relative path should do (eg. ./public/widgets.json)

+For your submission create a word document with a screenshot of your entire script, the link to your script on github, and screenshots of your script running, submit this to canvas.
+If your script is still running into errors be sure to still include a screenshot of your whole script and the entire error message when attempting to run your script (partial credit).